RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation_new.rst

 How to Install and Configure Devtoolset-7
 *******************************************

-Refer to the RHEL/CentOS Environment section for more information on the steps necessary for installing and setting up Devtoolset-7.
+Refer to the RHEL/CentOS Installation section for more information on the steps necessary for installing and setting up Devtoolset-7.

 Required packages
 *******************